The Top 21 World’s Rarest Birds 2025 List (With Names & Pictures)

 12. Northern Bald Ibis

-Northern Bald Ibis is a small rarest migrating bird in the world.
+Northern Bald Ibis is a small rarest migrating bird in the world in 2025.

 Population size: 240